 Your New Vehicle Warranty does not apply to any part of your vehicle "which has been subject to misuse."
-Any part which fails because of overloading has been subject to misuse within the meaning of this provision of the warranty.
+Any part which fails because of overloading has been subject to misuse.

 ALLOWABLE LATERAL WEIGHT VARIATION

 The independent suspension on this vehicle could be adversely affected by an unbalanced load on either side of vehicle.
 The allowable front lateral weight variation is 250 pounds.
 The allowable rear lateral weight variation is 600 pounds.